StuffbyYuki/The-Data-Toolbox/duckdb-vs-polars-vs-fireducks/README.md

 ## Results

 Results show execution times in seconds for each operation across the different libraries.
+This was run on a EC2 instance with 64GB RAM and 16 vCPUs and 16GB of EBS volume (m6in.4xlarge).

 ### CSV Results
 ![CSV Benchmark Results](./output_csv.png)